redhg/phosphor/README.md

 * Dynamic themes -- I've added some colour values in `_colors.scss` but they don't work yet;
 * Links, Prompts, Images, and Teletype support *within* Dialogs.

+---

+## Getting Started

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To install this project, open a terminal window and `cd` into the repo's directory, then run
+### `npm install`.

 ## Available Scripts

 In the project directory, you can run: